 Children with long hair should have it tied back during PE and all jewellery must be removed by the child.
-If a child cannot remove their earrings as they have been pierced within 6 weeks, the parent must provide a plaster or tape to surround the earring and must be applied by the child themselves.
+If a child cannot remove their earrings as they have been pierced within 6 weeks, then the child cannot be physically active in the class but can assist in taking score and guide their piers.

 A risk assessment will be carried out prior to the lesson when facilities, apparatus and equipment is checked by the teacher or coach.
 When handling and setting up apparatus, children must be supervised by an adult in order to ensure this is carried out safely.
 At St. Peter’s we conduct annual inspections of all our PE equipment, completed by Greenlight.
 Records of their inspections can be found within the main school office.